nfm/gplus/README.md

 ## Installation

-Add gplus to your Gemfile, then run `bundle install`.
+Add the current version of gplus to your Gemfile, then run `bundle install`.

-    gem "gplus", "~> 0.3.1"
+    gem "gplus"

 ## Creating and configuring your application